 This section describes the internal hardware components of your computer.
-The actual specifications might vary depending on the model you purchased.
+The actual specifications might vary depending on the model you

 Battery pack This computer includes a battery pack inside.
 However, do not attempt to dismount or replace it by yourself.
 Contact an authorized TOSHIBA service provider, if necessary.
 The rechargeable lithium-ion battery pack provides power to the computer when the AC adaptor is not connected.
 For more detailed information on the use and operation of the battery pack, refer to the Battery section.
 CPU The processor type varies depending on model.
-To check which type of processor is include your model, open the TOSHIBA PC Health Monitor utility by clicking PC Health Monitor under TOSHIBA group in the Apps view, a then click PC Information .
-Legal Footnote (CPU) For more information red garding CPU, refer to the Legal Footnotes section.
+To check which type of processor is included in your model, click Control Panel -> System and Security -> System under Windows System group in All apps.
+Legal Footnote (CPU)

+For more information regarding CPU, refer to the Legal Footnotes section.